Bayesian Learning of (n,p) Reaction Cross Sections with Quantified Uncertainties: Results and Discussions

-The overall results highlight that the BNN-I6 framework successfully captures the global trends of (n,p) reaction cross sections while providing statistically meaningful uncertainty estimates.
+The overall results highlight that the \texttt{BNN-R5} framework successfully captures the global trends of (n,p) reaction cross sections while providing statistically meaningful uncertainty estimates.
 This dual capability of accuracy and uncertainty quantification makes the Bayesian neural network a promising tool for supplementing evaluated nuclear data libraries, especially in regions where experimental information is sparse or uncertain.

-Building upon the observed agreement for medium- and heavy-mass systems, the subsequent analysis presents a systematic comparison of our BNN-I6 predictions with evaluated data across representative nuclei spanning the entire mass range.
-Fig.~\ref{fig.4} presents a systematic comparison between the BNN-I6 predictions and the evaluated TENDL-2023 of (n,p) cross sections for representative nuclei spanning light (Na, Ca), medium-mass (Ge, Sb), and heavy (Tb, Hf) mass regions.
-The BNN-I6 predictions follow the global trends of the TENDL-2023 excitation functions, reproducing both the threshold behavior and the subsequent saturation pattern with increasing energy.
-The predictive uncertainty intervals remain narrow in the lower energy regions but gradually widen above $\approx$25 MeV, reflecting the limited availability of training data and the associated epistemic uncertainty of the model.
-The overall agreement between the BNN-I6 predictions and the TENDL-2023 evaluated cross sections illustrated in Fig.~\ref{fig.4} demonstrates that the BNN framework is capable of reproducing the essential energy dependence of the (n,p) excitation functions over a wide range of target nuclei.
+Building upon the agreement observed for the medium- and heavy-mass nuclei, we further examine the global predictive capability of the \texttt{BNN-R5} model across representative nuclei spanning the entire nuclear chart.
+Figure~\ref{fig.5} presents a systematic comparison between the \texttt{BNN-R5} predictions and the TENDL-2023 evaluated $(n,p)$ excitation functions for selected light ($^{25}$Na, $^{26}$Na, $^{51,52}$Ca), medium-mass ($^{82,83}$Ge, $^{132,133}$Sb), and heavy ($^{169,171}$Tb, $^{171}$Gd, $^{187}$Hf, and $^{188}$Lu) target nuclei.
+Overall, the \texttt{BNN-R5} predictions closely reproduce the energy dependence of the TENDL-2023 excitation functions, accurately capturing the reaction thresholds, the rapid rise of the cross sections, and their subsequent saturation at higher incident energies.
+The associated predictive uncertainty bands remain relatively narrow over most of the energy range and exhibit a gradual increase at higher incident energies for some nuclei, reflecting the reduced availability of training data and the corresponding increase in epistemic uncertainty.
+Despite the diversity of the selected nuclei and the wide mass range considered, the \texttt{BNN-R5} predictions remain smooth and physically consistent, indicating that the Bayesian neural network has successfully learned the global systematics governing $(n,p)$ reaction cross sections and provides reliable extrapolative predictions across the nuclear chart.

-To provide a quantitative measure of this agreement across the nuclear chart, the r.m.s. deviations between the predicted and evaluated cross sections were calculated and are presented in Fig.~\ref{fig.5}.
-The overall distribution indicates that the majority of nuclei exhibit r.m.s. deviations below unity on the logarithmic scale, confirming the robust predictive performance of the model.
-The BNN-I6 model maintains a consistent level of accuracy from light to medium-mass nuclei, with modestly larger uncertainties for heavier or neutron-rich systems where experimental data are sparse and nuclear structure effects become more pronounced.
-This complementary analysis, thus, substantiates that the BNN-I6 model not only reproduces known reaction trends but also provides a statistically consistent quantification of predictive uncertainty across different mass regions.